Q&A on UWCSEA admissions

 We will not offer places to your children at different campuses because we keep a family at the same campus so that they can become a part of the community.

-Families who have made an application for more than one child are asked to nominate whether they will accept an offer of a place for one child or whether their acceptance of an offered place will be contingent on being able to place all applicants at the same time.
+Families who make an application for more than one child are asked to indicate in the application whether they will accept an offer of a place for one child if the other applicants cannot be offered places.

 If a dual campus applicant declines an offered place at one campus, can they still be considered for a place at the other?

-Dual campus applicants who decline an offer at the campus where we are able to offer a place can request to be placed back in the pool to be considered for the other campus, however because of the way we allocate places to individual applicants based on our holistic admissions profile, there is no guarantee that we will be able to offer a place at the other campus.
+Dual campus applicants who decline an offered place can request to be placed back in the pool to be considered for the other campus; however because of the way we allocate places to individual applicants based on our holistic admissions profile, there is no guarantee that we will be able to offer a place at the other campus.

 What fees am I required to pay to accept an offer of a place, and when will these fees be due?